Updated February 25, 2020

 On September 4, 2019, Governor Gretchen Whitmer ordered the Michigan Department of Health and Human Services to issue emergency rules to ban the sale of flavored tobacco vaping products, including menthol, in retail stores and online after her Chief Medical Executive found that youth vaping constitutes a public health emergency.
 On September 18, 2019, the state’s final emergency rules were filed.
 The ban was to remain in effect for six months with the potential for an extension of up to six more months.
 However, the ban is not currently in effect because a judge blocked it in the course of ongoing litigation on October 15, 2019.

 On October 15, 2019, Missouri Governor Mike Parson signed an executive order regarding youth vaping in the state.
 The order directed the Department of Health and Senior Services, the Department of Elementary and Secondary Education, and the Department of Public Safety to collaborate in developing a statewide campaign by November 14, 2019 to educate and prevent youth from using vaping products.

-On October 8, 2019, Montana joined the states taking emergency action in response to the youth e-cigarette epidemic and outbreak of vaping-related injuries and deaths.
+On October 8, 2019, Montana joined the states taking emergency action in response to the youth e-cigarette epidemic and outbreak of vaping-related lung injuries and deaths.
 Governor Steve Bullock directed the state’s Department of Public Health and Human Services to use its authority to enact emergency rules to prohibit the sale of flavored e-cigarettes, including flavored nicotine, THC, and CBD vaping products, both in stores and online.
 On October 22, 2019, the emergency rules were scheduled to go into effect and to last for 120 days.
-The ban has not gone into effect, however, as it was temporarily blocked by a judge on October 18, 2019.
+The ban did not go into effect, however, as it was temporarily blocked by a judge on October 18, 2019.
+Most recently, on December 17, 2019, a judge ruled that the ban could go into effect and the state’s Department of Public Health and Human Services commenced enforcement the following day, with the intent to continue enforcement for 120 days.